aiidateam/aiida-registry/README.md

 the name by which you will distribute the plugin (repository name, PYPI distribution name)

 #### entry_point
-The name which is at the beginning of all entry points exposed by the plugin
+The name which is at the beginning of all entry points exposed by the plugin.

+Convention: A plugin `aiida-quantumespresso` should use `entry_point: 'quantumespresso'`.

 #### state
 One of